pmbriley/beta_bursts/README.md

 opt.dispBox: if true, encloses starts and ends, and lower and upper limits of spectral widths, of bursts on spectrograms (default: false)
 opt.markDur: if true, marks starts and ends of bursts on the scrolling plot of eeg activity (default: false)
 opt.bands: frequency bands for measuring power at the times of beta bursts (rows = bands, columns = edges of bands in Hz)
-opt.f0sForOutTFR: can provide a different frequency vector used to compute the optional output time-frequency spectrogram 'tfrOut'
+opt.f0sForOutTFR: can provide a different frequency vector used to compute the optional output time-frequency spectrogram tfrOut.tfr

 out: a cell structure containing the output fields you want to compute (to speed up run time by excluding unwanted analyses), can include 'dur', 'spec', 'papf'